ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 )
 ```

-If we bring up the definition of re.sub,
+If we look at the definition of re.sub,

 ------
 ```python [5,12]